 §3.8.
 Prototype systems

-Prototype systems are supported in two notations: Strukturbericht and PAULING FILE.
+Prototype systems are supported in two notations: Strukturbericht and combined.
 The first notation is an old crystallographic classification system still sometimes used in the scientific literature (see the listing below).
-The second notation is given by a combination of the chemical formula, Pearson symbol, and space group number.
+The second notation is given by a combination of the chemical formula, the Pearson symbol, and the space group number.
 For instance, the most common prototype in the world literature is NaCl cF8 225, counting about 40 000 hits.
-Other important structural prototypes are e.g. cubic perovskite CaTiO3 cP5 221, zincblende ZnS cF8 216, superconducting cuprate Ba2Cu3YO6.3 tP14 123 etc..
+Other important structural prototypes are e.g. cubic perovskite CaTiO3 cP5 221, zincblende ZnS cF8 216, superconducting cuprate Ba2Cu3YO6.3 tP14 123 etc.

 §3.9.
 Atomic environments

 The atomic environments in the crystalline structures are arranged in the polyhedra (e.g. TiO6 or HgX12).
 It is possible to search throughout the entire MPDS data by the type and the atomic composition of these polyhedra.
-The most frequently occurring polyhedral types are shown below, sorted by the number of vertices (i.e. the central atom coordination number):
+The most frequently occurring polyhedral types are shown below, sorted by the number of vertices (i.e. the central atom coordination number or CN):

-The input of polyhedron atoms implies the first typed chemical symbol is the center of the polyhedron.
-It makes no sense to specify any numerical index near it.
-The next typed chemical symbols are treated as ligands.
-Here numerical indices are properly supported.
-The center and ligands atoms may be subdivided by the space or minus sign.
+In this category, the first provided chemical symbol is the center of the polyhedron.
+It makes no sense to specify any numerical index nearby.
+The next provided chemical symbol is treated as a vertex.
+Here the numerical index is properly supported.
+The center and the vertices atoms can be provided together or subdivided using the space or minus sign.
 The X symbol stands for any chemical element.
 Consider the following examples: (a) U-center, any CN, any vertices, (b) any center, any CN, Se-vertices, (c) U-center, CN = 6, O-vertices, and (d) U-center, CN = 7, any vertices.

 Since all the MPDS data were manually excerpted from the peer-reviewed articles, they are searchable by their corresponding author names, publication years, journal issues, pages, and DOIs.
 This information can be also used for citing.
-Generally citing of the MPDS is desirable but not obligatory although, as all the data have their own publishers' DOIs or at least journal issues with pages.
+Generally citing of the MPDS is desirable, but not obligatory, as all the data have already their own publishers' citing information (DOIs etc.)